What Is Mantra Meditation?

 The possibilities are endless.

 If your focus is spiritual, your best mantra is likely to be associated with your faith tradition.
 One popular Judeo-Christian phrase is “Let go and let God.”
 A favorite Christian “mantra” is the ancient Aramaic prayer “Maranatha:” Come Lord or The Lord Cometh.
+We particularly like the Four Immeasurables prayer in the Buddhist tradition, which starts with “May all beings enjoy happiness and the root of happiness.”

 The Sanskrit “peace mantras” Om Shanti Om or Om shanti shanti shanti (“shanti” means “peace”) are popular and may be familiar to those who practice yoga.